Curious about how content marketing came to be?

 Rebuilding: Resource Management & Marketing Automation

 The early 2000s was a time for rebuilding and innovation for the marketing function after the Internet bubble burst; with a much greater focus on marketing return on investment (ROI).
 While many marketers searched for the perfect ROI equation, best-in-class marketers began with identifying how much their company was spending on marketing, as well as where these monies were being spent.
-With this, marketing resource management (MRM) companies like Unica and Aprimo came into the picture to help marketers measure and manage their resources.
+With this, marketing resource management (MRM) companies like Aprimo came into the picture to help marketers measure and manage their resources.